St. Joseph's/Candler Center for Oto-Neurology to sponsor 41st annual Neuro-Audiology Live Virtual Seminar

-Kamran Barin, Ph.D. is Assistant Professor Emeritus, Department of Otolaryngology-Head & Neck Surgery and Department of Speech & Hearing Science, The Ohio State University.
-He established and served as the Director of Balance Disorders Clinic at the Ohio State University Medical Center for over 25 years until his retirement in June 2011.
-He received his Master’s and Doctorate degrees in Electrical/Biomedical Engineering from the Ohio State University.
+Kamran Barin, Ph.D. is Assistant Professor Emeritus, Department of Otolaryngology-Head & Neck Surgery and Department of Speech & Hearing Science, Ohio State University.
+He established and served as the Director of Balance Disorders Clinic at Ohio State University Medical Center for more than 25 years until his retirement in June 2011.
+He received his Master’s and Doctorate degrees in Electrical/Biomedical Engineering from Ohio State University.
 He has published several articles and book chapters and has taught national and international courses and seminars in different areas of vestibular assessment and rehabilitation.

 Disclosure: Dr. Kamran Barin is a consultant to Interacoustics and Bertec Corp.

 Milap Patel PT, MS, CMP, is a physical therapist in the Department of Physical Rehabilitation with St. Joseph’s/Candler.
 He received his B.S. in Physical Therapy from Rajiv Gandhi University of Health Sciences, India.
 He completed his Master's in Exercise and Sports Science from Ithaca College, NY.
 He has been an Adjunct Faculty at South University.
 Mr. Patel is certified in Vestibular Rehabilitation and has extensive training in Vestibular Rehabilitation and Manual Therapy.
 He holds special interest in Assessment and Treatment of patients with Vestibular Disorders.